PredictiveEcology/NetLogoR/cran-comments.md

 ## Resubmission

-In this version we have fixed the use of a suggested package in tests, which was causing errors on CRAN.
+In this version we have set a seed in tests to avoid random CRAN test failures.
+We will ensure all seeds work in a future release.

 ## Test environments